-Since combining French doors with windows is an art, here are some expert tips to help you pull it off.
+Since combining French doors with windows is an art, Exterior Building Solutions, the local authority on storm damage restoration and home exterior improvement, offers you some expert tips below to pull it off.

 Flank the Door With Double-Hung Windows

-An excellent way to help fill in a wide opening is to introduce one double-hung window on each side of French doors.
+An excellent way to help fill the wide opening a pair of French doors can’t occupy on its own is to introduce one double-hung window at each side.
 This configuration works wonders for a property with a patio since the sashes of operating windows will not interfere with foot traffic when open.

 Install a Sliding Window on One Side

 Using one sliding window in lieu of two double-hung ones can achieve the same goal, plus it provides top-to-bottom ventilation.
-Only do this when the remaining portion of the opening is wide enough to accommodate a pair of staggered operating units.
+Experienced window and roofing companies would recommend only when there the remaining portion of the opening is wide enough to accommodate a pair of staggered operating units.

 Top the Door With a Decorative Transom